thewheelmaker/dustpress/README.md

 ### Manually

-- Clone this repository somewhere in your project and require the `dustpress.php` file in your `functions.php`.
+- Clone this repository somewhere in your project and require the `dustpress.php` file in your `functions.php` then require also the `helper.php` least once before the `dustpress.php`.
+The `helper.php` is located in a classes folder.

 ## External resources